Ultimate Packing List to Hike the Camino De Santiago

 Clothes

 Look, you’re going to want to pack more than you need.
 Don’t do that.
-You’re going to tell yourself, “Oh, just two more shirts and maybe my hair dryer, that’ll be fine,” but don’t do that.
+You’re going to tell yourself, “Oh, just two more shirts and maybe my favorite two sweaters, that’ll be fine,” but don’t do that.

 Shoes

 This is really important.
 You’re going to want to have good shoes that you have already broken in, not new ones off the shelf that you’ve never worn.
-You’re going to be living in these things for weeks, and doing lots of walking, obviously.
-If you don’t already have good shoes, go to a store, talk to a professional, and try a few pairs on.
+You’re going to be living in these things for a while, and doing lots of walking, obviously.
+If you don’t already have good shoes, go to a store, talk to a professional, and try on a few pairs.
 I wore these ones and loved them.
+In my opinion, you don’t need big aggressive hiking boots.
+Running shoes will work fine on the terrain, which is mostly sidewalks, hard-packed dirt, and asphalt.

 Sandals